IgniteUI/indigo-design-docfx/en/components/chips.md

 ### Chips Area Type

-The Chips Area is available in two distict types: a standard one, where the Chips represent an unrelated collection and a connected one, where the Chips appear in a predefined sequence.
+The Chips Area is available in two distinct types: a **standard** one, where the Chips represent an unrelated collection and a **connected** one, where the Chips appear in a predefined sequence.

 <img class="responsive-img" src="../images/chips_area_standard.png" srcset="../images/chips_area_standard@2x.png 2x" />
 <img class="responsive-img" src="../images/chips_area_connected.png" srcset="../images/chips_area_connected@2x.png 2x" />

 ### Chips Area Styling

-The Chips Area comes with the inherent styling flexibility of the Chips, but, where applicable, also allows changing the collor and glyph of the connector icon.
+The Chips Area comes with the inherent styling flexibility of the Chips, but, where applicable, also allows changing the color and glyph of the connector icon.

 <img class="responsive-img" src="../images/chips_area_styling.png" srcset="../images/chips_area_styling@2x.png 2x" />

 ## Usage

-When using a Chip adjust it size so that the text content appears on a single line.
-If the Chip is used as an action trigger for related content avoid using it in scenarios where there is only one available action, or for cofigurations presenting only one selecetable option.
+When using a Chip adjust its size so that the text content appears on a single line.
+If the Chip is used as an action trigger for related content avoid using it in scenarios where there is only one available action, or for configurations presenting only one selectable option.

 | Do                                                                         | Don't                                                                          |
 | -------------------------------------------------------------------------- | ------------------------------------------------------------------------------ |